microsoft/3DTelecommunications/README.md

 The typical system layout for 3D Telemedicine is to have one machine running Fusion, and a separate machine running Render and Viewer.
 The pods all run their own copy of the K4AToFusion code and should be networked into the same network as Fusion.
 Control panel can be run on the Fusion PC, the Render PC, or a separate PC or tablet.

 ### Minimum Operating Requirements (Fusion)
-Windows 11
+- Windows 11
-CUDA 11.7
+- CUDA 11.7
-NVidia GPU 2080Ti or larger
+- Nvidia GPU 2080Ti or larger
-10 Gigabit ethernet adapter
+- 10 Gigabit ethernet adapter
-OpenCV 4.5.4
+- OpenCV 4.5.4

 We use OpenCV with CUDA libraries.
-This means you cannot just use the binaries available directly on the website, although there are typically additional sites that provide OpenCV with CUDA built in.
-Currently our project requires the opencv_contrib folder also be checked out of GIT and compiled as part of OpenCV.
+This means you cannot just use the binaries available directly on the website, although there are typically additional sites that provide OpenCV with CUDA built in.Currently our project requires the opencv_contrib folder also be checked out of GIT and compiled as part of OpenCV.
 We hope to remove this dependency in the future.

-### Minimum Operating Requirements (Render)
+### Minimum Operating Requirements (Render, Viewer)
-Windows 11
+- Windows 11
-CUDA 11.7
+- CUDA 11.7
-NVidia GPU 2080Ti or larger
+- Nvidia GPU 2080Ti or larger
+- 10 Gigabit ethernet adapter

+### Minimum Operating Requirements (Control Panel)
+- Windows 11
-1 Gigabit ethernet adapter
+- 1 Gigabit ethernet adapter

+### Minimum Operating Requirements (K4AToFusion, K4ARecorder)
+- Azure Kinect SDK
+- Nvidia Jetson Nano

 ## Building from Source
 ## 3rd Party Components (Windows)